3scale/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 npm install
 sls project init
 ```
 ![](./img/sls_project_init.png)

-2. In addition run the `npm install` command on each function folder, i.e. in `authrepAsync` and `authorizer`.
-This will install all the NPM plugins needed.
+This will install all the npm modules we need to run our functions.
+And it will setup the serverless project, asking for a stage and a region where to deploy it.

-The logic of each Lambda function is kept in the `handler.js` file but we don't have to touch it.
+2. The logic of each Lambda function is kept in the `handler.js` file but we don't have to touch it.
 If you look at the code in this file you will see that we are using environment variables.
 So, let's set them up:

   1. Go to the `authorizer` folder
-2. Open the `s-function_example.json` file and rename it to `s-function.json`
-3. Modify the placeholder with your own values under `environment` section.
+  2. Modify the placeholder `YOUR_3SCALE_PROVIDER_KEY` and `YOUR_3SCALE_SERVICE_ID`  with your own values under `environment` section.

 ```
 "environment": {
 	"SERVERLESS_PROJECT": "${project}",
 	"SERVERLESS_STAGE": "${stage}",
 	"SERVERLESS_REGION": "${region}",
-	"THREESCALE_PROVIDER_KEY":"YOUR_3SCALE_PROVIDER_KEY",
-	"THREESCALE_SERVICE_ID":"YOUR_3SCALE_SERVICE_ID",
-	"ELASTICACHE_ENDPOINT":"YOUR_ELASTICACHE_ENDPOINT",
-	"ELASTICACHE_PORT":6379
+	"THREESCALE_PROVIDER_KEY": "YOUR_3SCALE_PROVIDER_KEY",
+	"THREESCALE_SERVICE_ID": "YOUR_3SCALE_SERVICE_ID",
+	"ELASTICACHE_ENDPOINT": "${elastiCacheEndpoint}",
+	"ELASTICACHE_PORT": 6379,
+  "SNS_TOPIC_ARN":"${snsTopic}"
 }
 ```